A Bow Walk

 Return to and continue along Bow Road towards the church.

-The RC church on the left was originally the chapel for the convent next door, founded in 1866.
+The present convenience store was built for Stratford Co-op in 1919 (see beehive on pediment).
+The RC church was originally the chapel for the convent next door, founded in 1866.
 The convent building is now home to the Bow Arts Trust.
-The present St Mary's Church was built in 1719 to replace a chapel of ease of 1311.
-It has some interesting memorials and was restored after bomb damage.
+St Mary's Church was built as a chapel of ease after 1311 and largely rebuilt in the 1490s.
+It became a parish church in 1719.
+Proposals for rebuilding were shelved for lack of funds until 1896 when the chancel roof collapsed.
+The reconstruction was supervised by SPAB to retain much of the old fabric.
+C R Ashbee's Guild of Handicraft provided the metalwork and designs for the new vestry.
+It has some interesting memorials and was restored after bomb damage by Goodhart Rendel.
 There is a statue to WE Gladstone in the grounds which was donated by Theodore Bryant.

 Cross into Bromley High Street and go right into Rainhill Way.
 Opposite the rear of the Register Office go into the cul-de-sac (Priscilla Road).